backdrop-contrib/prod_check/README.txt

 ------
 1. Download and install the Nagios module from http://drupal.org/project/nagios as per its readme instructions
-2. Enable Nagios support in the prod_check module on /admin/settings/prod-check by ticking the appropriate box.
+2. Enable Nagios support in the prod_check module on /admin/config/system/prod-check by ticking the appropriate box.
-3. Untick the checboxes for those items you do not whish to be monitored by Nagios.
+3. Untick the checkboxes for those items you do not whish to be monitored by Nagios.
 4. Save the settings and you're good to go!